-Most income streams continue to be under pressure but despite this NICHS did however experience small growth in voluntary donations in comparison to the previous year.
-New income generation initiatives, tenders and health related services that generate income continue to be piloted and sought after, in order to redress the overreliance on legacy income.
-The level of legacy income decreased during the year ended 2018 but still represents a significant portion of our income for the year.
+Most income streams continue to be under pressure and we did experience a drop in voluntary donations in comparison to the previous year.
+New income generation initiatives, tenders and health related services that generate income continue to be piloted and sought after, to redress the overreliance on legacy income.
+The level of legacy income decreased during the year ended 2019 but still represents a significant portion of our income for the year.